Long Eaton

-Long Eaton is a town in the Erewash district of Derbyshire, England, just north of the River Trent, about 6 mi south-west of Nottingham and 9 mi south-east of Derby.
+Long Eaton is a town in the Erewash district of Derbyshire, England.
+It lies just north of the River Trent, about 6 mi south-west of Nottingham and 9 mi south-east of Derby.
 The town population was 37,760 at the 2011 census.
-It has been part of Erewash borough since 1 April 1974, when Long Eaton Urban District was disbanded.
+It has been part of the Erewash borough since 1 April 1974, when Long Eaton Urban District was disbanded.